fravan/olive/README.md

 Anything else sent to the proxy is directly rerouted to your _main server_.

 ## Who is this for?
-- :ko: If you are using lustre, checkout lustre dev tools instead!
+- :x: If you are using lustre, checkout lustre dev tools instead!
-- :ko: If you are developping an API server, you might be better off with a simple `watchexec`
+- :x: If you are developping an API server, you might be better off with a simple `watchexec`
-- :ok: If you are working on a server that renders HTML (vanilla, htmx or others), this might interest you!
+- :white_check_mark: If you are working on a server that renders HTML (vanilla, htmx or others), this might interest you!

 # Caveats / Current limitations
+For now, the tool is very much a Proof of Concept.
+As such, the current limitations are:

+- The proxy is on port 1234
+- The proxy reroutes to port 3000 (so it forces your _main server_ to listen to 3000)
+- Olive must run in the root dir where `gleam.toml` is so it can get the name of the project to run it.
+- Olive speaks (logs) and there is no way to make it quiet for now
+- Olive only watches for changes under `src/` and nothing else
+- All of the above is not configurable but might be in the future!

 Because of the nature of the `code:atomic_load`, any changes to your `main` function will not be taken into account.
 Basically, the gleam file ran by the default `gleam run`, which should be a wisp server, will never be replaced because it is always running.
 The BEAM never has a chance to swap for the new module.